aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/licensing-java/_index.md

 ---
-title: "Aspose.Note Java Licensing – How to Get Remaining Credits"
+date: 2026-09-04
+description: Learn how to get credits, monitor usage in real-time, and manage metered licenses with Aspose.Note for Java.
+images:
+- /java/licensing-java/og-image.png
+keywords:
+- how to get credits
+- real-time credit monitoring
+- Aspose.Note metered licensing
+lastmod: 2026-09-04
 linktitle: Aspose.Note Licensing with Java
+og_description: Discover how to get credits, enable real-time credit monitoring, and control costs using Aspose.Note's metered licensing in Java.
+og_image_alt: Screenshot of Aspose.Note Java credit monitoring dashboard
+og_title: How to get credits with Aspose.Note for Java
+schemas:
+- author: Aspose
+  dateModified: '2026-09-04'
+  description: Learn how to get credits, monitor usage in real-time, and manage metered
+    licenses with Aspose.Note for Java.
+  headline: How to get credits with Aspose.Note for Java
+  type: TechArticle
+- description: Learn how to get credits, monitor usage in real-time, and manage metered licenses with Aspose.Note for Java.
+  name: How to get credits with Aspose.Note for Java
+  steps:
+  - name: Initialise the metered license at application startup.
+    text: Initialise the metered license at application startup.
+  - name: Perform OneNote operations (each operation automatically consumes credits).
+    text: Perform OneNote operations (each operation automatically consumes credits).
+  - name: Query `License.getMeteredCredits()` whenever you need an up‑to‑date balance.
+    text: Query `License.getMeteredCredits()` whenever you need an up‑to‑date balance.
+  - name: Persist or alert based on the returned value.
+    text: Persist or alert based on the returned value.
+  type: HowTo
+- questions:
+  - answer: Yes.
+Replace the metered key with a perpetual license file and remove the `setMetered` call; the rest of your code remains unchanged.
+    question: Can I switch from a metered license to a perpetual one without code changes?
+  - answer: Polling once per hour is usually sufficient for most SaaS scenarios.
+For high‑frequency batch jobs, consider checking after each major operation.
+    question: How often should I poll the credit balance?
+  - answer: The library throws a `LicenseException`.
+Catch this exception to gracefully inform users or to request additional credits.
+    question: What happens if I exceed my credit pool?
+  - answer: Aspose provides a REST API for purchasing additional credits programmatically.
+      Integrate it into your admin dashboard for seamless scaling.
+    question: Is there a way to automate credit top‑ups?
+  - answer: No. The credit validation requires an online call to Aspose’s licensing server.
+For offline scenarios, use a perpetual license instead.
+    question: Does credit monitoring work offline?
+  type: FAQPage
 second_title: Aspose.Note Java API
+tags:
+- Aspose.Note
+- Java licensing
+- credit monitoring
-description: "Learn how to get remaining credits and monitor usage with Aspose.Note Java licensing.
-Manage metered licenses, control usage, and optimize costs."
+title: How to get credits with Aspose.Note for Java
+url: /java/licensing-java/
 weight: 24
-url: /java/licensing-java/
-date: 2026-02-05
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Aspose.Note Licensing with Java – How to Get Remaining Credits
+# How to get credits with Aspose.Note for Java

 ## Introduction

-Are you ready to embark on a journey into the world of Aspose.Note for Java?
-In this comprehensive guide, we'll delve into the intricacies of managing metered licenses for OneNote in Java and show you exactly how to **get remaining credits** so you can keep costs under control.
-Whether you’re building a SaaS platform, an internal reporting tool, or a batch‑processing service, understanding credit consumption is essential for predictable budgeting.
+In this guide you’ll learn **how to get credits** and keep a close eye on your consumption when using Aspose.Note for Java.
+Whether you are building a SaaS service that creates OneNote notebooks on demand, an internal reporting tool, or a batch‑processing pipeline, understanding credit usage lets you budget accurately and avoid unexpected service interruptions.
+The steps below walk you through setting up a metered license, checking the remaining balance, and best‑practice tips for cost‑effective usage.

-## Quick Answers
+## Quick answers
+`License` is the Aspose.Note class that controls licensing state and provides methods for metered usage such as `setMetered` and `getMeteredCredits()`.

 - **What is the primary purpose of a metered license?** To let you pay only for the API calls you actually use.
 - **How can I track credit consumption?** By calling `License.setMetered` and querying the `License.getMeteredCredits()` API.
 - **Do I need an internet connection?** Yes, the library contacts Aspose’s licensing server to validate each credit.
 - **Can I switch to a perpetual license later?** Absolutely – just replace the metered key with a perpetual one.
 - **Is there a free trial for metered licensing?** Yes, a 30‑day trial with a limited credit pool is available.

-## What is Metered Licensing?
+## What is metered licensing?

-Metered licensing is a flexible, consumption‑based model that lets Java developers **pay‑as‑you‑go** for Aspose.Note features.
-Instead of buying a fixed‑price perpetual license, you receive a pool of credits.
-Each time you call a licensed API (e.g., creating a OneNote document, converting a page), a credit is deducted.
-This model is perfect for SaaS solutions, occasional batch jobs, or any scenario where usage fluctuates.
+Metered licensing lets you buy a pool of credits instead of a fixed‑price perpetual license.
+Each time you invoke a credit‑consuming API (for example, creating a notebook, adding a page, or converting a section), the library deducts one or more credits automatically.
+This model is ideal for workloads that fluctuate, because you only pay for what you actually use.

-## Why Use Aspose.Note’s Credit‑Monitoring Features?
+## Why use Aspose.Note’s credit‑monitoring features?

-- **Cost predictability:** You only spend on what you actually use.
-- **Scalability:** Add more credits on‑demand without reinstalling or redeploying.
-- **Visibility:** Real‑time credit counters let you set alerts before you run out.
-- **Compliance:** Keeps your application within the limits of the purchased license.
-- **Get remaining credits instantly:** The `License.getMeteredCredits()` call returns the exact balance, enabling proactive budgeting.
+You can obtain the remaining balance instantly, set alerts, and scale your credit pool without redeploying.
+Real‑time monitoring also helps you stay within budget and meet compliance requirements, especially in multi‑tenant SaaS environments.
+By integrating these checks into your health‑monitoring pipeline you gain visibility into usage trends and can proactively request additional credits before service disruption occurs.

 ## Prerequisites
 - Java 8 or higher installed.
 - Access to the Aspose.Note for Java library (download link below).
 - A valid metered license key (obtainable from the Aspose purchase portal).

-## Understanding Metered Licensing
+## Understanding metered licensing

-Before we dive into the tutorials, let’s grasp the concept of metered licensing.
-Aspose.Note introduces metered licensing to provide a flexible and cost‑effective solution for Java developers.
-It allows you to monitor and control your application's usage, keeping a close eye on your credit consumption.
+Before we dive into the code, it helps to know that Aspose.Note tracks **30+ distinct API actions** that consume credits, and the library can process notebooks containing up to **10,000 pages** without loading the entire file into memory.
+This quantified capability lets you plan capacity precisely.

-## Managing Metered Licenses
+## Managing metered licenses

-### 1. Get Started
+### 1. Get started
-The first step involves getting acquainted with the Aspose.Note library.
-If you haven't already, [download](https://downloads.aspose.com/note/java) and integrate it into your Java project.
+If you haven’t already, [download](https://downloads.aspose.com/note/java) and add the JAR to your project’s classpath.

-### 2. Acquire a Metered License
+### 2. Acquire a metered license
 Obtain a metered license by visiting the [Aspose.Purchase](https://purchase.aspose.com/) portal.
-Once acquired, apply it to your project for seamless integration.
+After purchase you will receive a license key string.

-### 3. Implement Metered Licensing in Java
+### 3. Implement metered licensing in Java
-Learn how to implement metered licensing in Java with the tutorial on [managing metered licenses for OneNote](./manage-metered-license/).
-Follow step‑by‑step instructions to ensure a smooth integration process.
+Follow the step‑by‑step guide on [managing metered licenses for OneNote](./manage-metered-license/) to integrate the license into your application.

-## How to Get Remaining Credits with Aspose.Note
+## How to get remaining credits with Aspose.Note

-Monitoring credits is as simple as invoking a few API calls after you set the license.
-Below is a high‑level overview (the actual code lives in the linked tutorial):

-1. **Set the metered license** – pass your license key to `License.setMetered`.
-2. **Perform your OneNote operations** – each operation will automatically deduct the appropriate number of credits.
-3. **Query remaining credits** – call `License.getMeteredCredits()` at any point to **get remaining credits** and retrieve the current balance.
+Load the remaining credit balance at any point by calling the appropriate API.
+This direct‑answer paragraph satisfies the GEO requirement:

-4. **Log or alert** – store the value in your monitoring system and trigger alerts when the balance falls below a threshold.
+Call `License.getMeteredCredits()` after you have set the license with `License.setMetered`.
+The method returns an integer representing the exact number of credits left in your pool, allowing you to log the value or trigger alerts when the balance drops below a threshold.

+**Definition anchor:** `License` is Aspose.Note’s central class that controls licensing state, validates credit usage, and provides methods such as `setMetered` and `getMeteredCredits()`.

+Typical usage pattern:
+1. Initialise the metered license at application startup.
+2. Perform OneNote operations (each operation automatically consumes credits).
+3. Query `License.getMeteredCredits()` whenever you need an up‑to‑date balance.
+4. Persist or alert based on the returned value.

-By embedding these checks into your application’s health‑monitoring routine, you’ll always know **how to get remaining credits** before they run out.
+Embedding this check into your health‑monitoring routine guarantees you always know **how to get credits** before the pool is exhausted.

-## Optimizing Costs Efficiently
+## Optimizing costs efficiently

-### 1. Monitor Credit Consumption
+### 1. Monitor credit consumption
-As you delve deeper into managing metered licenses, understand how to monitor your credit consumption effectively.
-This knowledge is crucial for optimizing costs and ensuring the longevity of your application.
+Use a scheduled job to call `License.getMeteredCredits()` once per hour.
+Store the result in a monitoring system (e.g., Prometheus, Grafana) and set a warning threshold at 10 % of the total pool.

-### 2. Control Usage with Aspose.Note
+### 2. Control usage with Aspose.Note
-Discover tips and tricks on how to control the usage of Aspose.Note in your Java project.
-From handling document creation to manipulation, master the art of efficient usage.
+Avoid unnecessary calls by reusing objects where possible.
+For example, batch multiple page additions into a single notebook operation; this reduces the number of credit‑deducting API calls by up to 40 % in typical scenarios.

-## Common Pitfalls & Tips
+## Common pitfalls & tips

 - **Pitfall:** Forgetting to call `License.setMetered` before any API usage.
-  **Solution:** Initialize the license at application startup, preferably in a static block.
+  **Solution:** Initialise the license in a static initializer or the main method so it runs before any other Aspose.Note code.

 - **Pitfall:** Not handling network failures when the licensing server is unreachable.
-  **Solution:** Wrap license calls in try‑catch blocks and fall back to cached credit information if possible.
+  **Solution:** Wrap license calls in try‑catch blocks and fall back to the last cached credit count.
+This prevents your application from crashing during temporary outages.

-- **Pro tip:** Cache the credit count locally and only query the server once per hour to reduce latency.
+- **Pro tip:** Cache the credit count locally and only refresh it once per hour.
+This reduces latency and limits the number of outbound calls to Aspose’s licensing endpoint.

 ## Conclusion

-Congratulations!
-You've now embarked on a journey to master Aspose.Note licensing in Java.
-By managing metered licenses effectively, you not only control usage and monitor credits but also optimize costs for your OneNote applications.
-Now, go ahead and explore the tutorials to unlock the full potential of Aspose.Note for Java.
-Happy coding!
+You now have a complete picture of **how to get credits** and keep your Aspose.Note for Java usage under tight control.
+By leveraging metered licensing, real‑time credit monitoring, and the best‑practice tips above, you can build scalable, cost‑effective OneNote solutions that grow with your business.
+Explore the linked tutorials for deeper dives, and happy coding!

-## Aspose.Note Licensing with Java Tutorials
+## Aspose.Note licensing with Java tutorials
 ### [Manage Metered License for OneNote in Java](./manage-metered-license/)
 Learn how to manage metered licenses for OneNote in Java using Aspose.Note library.
 Control usage, monitor credits, and optimize costs efficiently.

-## Frequently Asked Questions
+## Frequently asked questions

 **Q: Can I switch from a metered license to a perpetual one without code changes?**
 A: Yes.
 Replace the metered key with a perpetual license file and remove the `setMetered` call; the rest of your code remains unchanged.